Nintendo DS: Nintendo DSi and DSi XL

-The Nintendo DSi XL (DSi LL in Japan) features larger screens, and a greater overall size, than the original DSi.
+The Nintendo DSi XL features larger screens, and a greater overall size, than the original DSi.
 It is the fourth DS model, the first to be available as a pure size variation.
 It features larger screens with wider view angles, improved battery life, and a greater overall size than the original DSi.
 While the original DSi was specifically designed for individual use, Nintendo president Satoru Iwata suggested that DSi XL buyers give the console a "steady place on a table in the living room", so that it might be shared by multiple household members.